By Adam Jusko, ProudMoney.com, email@example.com

-“Instant Card Number eligibility is based on our ability to instantly validate your identity.
-If you are eligible for Instant Card Number, you will receive an instant Card number that you can use virtually anywhere American Express is accepted and a physical Card will not be required.
-You may not have access to your full credit line to use anywhere the Card is accepted until after you confirm receipt of your physical Card.
-We will mail your card in 3-5 business days of account approval.”
+“Instant Card Number eligibility is based on our ability to instantly authenticate you.
+If you are eligible for Instant Card Number, you will receive an Instant Card Number that you may be able to use virtually anywhere American Express is accepted and a physical Card will not be required.
+In certain instances (for example, if we cannot instantly authenticate you) you may only be able to use your Instant Card Number at a select merchant until you receive your physical Card.
+You may not have access to your full credit line until after you confirm receipt of your physical Card.
+We will mail your physical Card within 3-5 days of account approval.”

-It’s not clear what criteria must be met in order for Amex to “instantly validate your identity.”
+It’s not clear what criteria must be met in order for Amex to “instantly authenticate you.”
 It may require you to follow up with a customer service representative by phone if the information on your application is not enough to convince them of your identity.

 Consumer Cards Only

-The “Instant Card Number” is potentially available to you on any American Express consumer credit or charge card that is actually issued by American Express, including partner cards issued on behalf of Delta Airlines, Hilton Hotels, or Starwood/SPG.
-However, small business cards from American Express are NOT eligible.
+The “Instant Card Number” is potentially available to you on any American Express consumer credit or charge card that is actually issued by American Express, including partner cards issued on behalf of Delta Airlines, Hilton Hotels, and Marriott.
+However, small business cards from American Express are NOT eligible for Instant Card Number.

-(American Express cards issued by other banks are also not eligible.
-For example, the Wells Fargo Propel American Express would not offer the Instant Card Number.)
+(American Express cards issued by other banks are also not eligible.)

 Where can I use it?